 Grades of Wood Flooring

-When selecting your new floor, make sure that you choose a floor that will meet your taste and needs.
+When selecting your new floor, make sure that you choose a floor that will suit your individual preferences and likes.
 Clever Ultimate Bamboo™ has a single A grade.
 Clever Elegant Oak™, has a combination of ABCD grade.

 These are the main natural features taken into account when grading wood flooring;